spetzel2020/pc-importer/README.md

 4. Wait between 15s and several minutes depending on the complexity of your sheet.
 A new dialog will appear with XFDF output.
 5. Select all the output in the window, and copy-and-paste and save into a new file with the XFDF extension. **WARNING**: The default text selected is not all of the file you need; make sure to `Ctrl-A, Ctrl-C` (or the equivalent on your platform) to get all the text
 ### On Foundry
-6. On Foundry, select the Token's control palette on the left (the top-left option)
+6. On Foundry, select the Token's control palette on the left (the top-left option, under the d20-anvil icon)
-7. In that control ribbon, click the **Import a PC character sheet** control (the person-plus option)
+7. In that control palette, click the **Import a PC character sheet** control (the person-plus option)
 ![The Import a PC option](https://github.com/opus1217/pc-importer/blob/master/img/import-pc-control.PNG?raw=true)
 8. When the dialog opens, click the **Choose File** button, and browse to the location of the XFDF file created in Step 3 above and select that
 9. Click **Import**